emmanuel39hanks/trpc-kanban-board-app/README.md

   - [ ] Integrate lofi music player
   - [ ] Allow users to toggle background music on/off

-- [ ] Refactor code:
-  - [ ] Improve code organization and modularity
-  - [ ] Implement best practices and design patterns

 - [ ] Add timed tasks:
   - [ ] Implement a Pomodoro-style timer for tasks
   - [ ] Allow users to set custom time limits for tasks
   - [ ] Add notifications for task time completion

+- [ ] Improve responsiveness and design:
+  - [ ] Optimize layout for mobile devices
+  - [ ] Implement a responsive design for all screen sizes

+- [ ] Refactor code:
+  - [ ] Improve code organization and modularity
+  - [ ] Implement best practices and design patterns

 ## Contributing